juwain/experimental.dev/src/posts/stereotypeless-animation.md

 /* By default, the counter is incremented by 1 */
 ```

-The second parameter can be passed to the `counter ()` function, which determines the style of the displayed counter (it can be Arabic or Roman numerals, Greek letters, etc.).
+The second parameter can be passed to the `counter ()` function, which determines the style of the displayed counter (it can be Arabic or Roman numerals, Greek letters, etc).
 I decided to use capital Roman numerals and wrote it like this:

 ```css
 content: counter(my-counter, upper-roman);